-- Tax credits – An amount of money that is deducted from the amount you pay in taxes in a year.
-The federal ITC, for example, is a tax credit that lowers your taxes by 26% of the cost of your solar system.
+- Tax credits – An amount of money that is deducted from the amount you pay in income taxes in a year.
+The federal Residential Clean Energy Credit, for example, decreases your tax burden by 30% of the cost of your solar system.

-- Net metering – A very popular solar incentive in many states which allows you to send extra electricity that your panels generate back to the grid.
-In turn, you will receive a credit for any power that you use from the grid.
+- Net metering – A very popular solar incentive in many states, allows the solar consumer to send extra electricity generated back to the grid.
+In turn, you receive a credit for the excess power not used.